complex-gmbh/php-zend2rocket-rector/README.md

 - check for return statement warnings in console output.
 Each one has to be adressed manually.
 The dev has to decide wether to replace the `return` with `return $this->currentZendViewResult();` or leave them as they are.
 Rector already inserted a new return-statement at the end of the method.
 This might be wrong or resulted in dead code because of a double return and should possibly be removed.
 - empty ClassMethod: for every empty ClassMethod Warning `return $this->currentZendViewResult();` has to be inserted manually.
-- check git diff carefully before committing
+- check git diff carefully before committing & commit file `filename Rectorisiert`
+- `git mv` move controller into B2Brocket/controllers directory.
+This ensures that the git history will be preserved
+- commit again `filename moved to rocket-app`

 ### Further manual steps (copied from @clxmstaab's receipe)
-- `svn mv` the controller into the B2Brocket/controllers directory
 - make sure all javascript related logic sends a `Accept: application/json` http header, e.g. using `jQuery.ajax(...dataType: 'json',...)`
 - add a RewriteRule so your controller will be served via a rocket front-controller.
-E.g. in daiber append the common-rewrite-rules.conf with `RewriteRule ^/([a-z]{2})/modulecms/(.+) /www/www/daiber/public/B2Brocket/index.php [L]`
+E.g. in [tenantname replaced] append the common-rewrite-rules.conf with `RewriteRule ^/([a-z]{2})/modulecms/(.+) /www/www/[tenantname]/public/B2Brocket/index.php [L]`

 ### Final Cleanup